 5. White spots resembling salt on their body.
 This is the ich parasite embedded inside the fish, eating it alive.
 Some reefers think when the salt specks are gone, so is the ich parasite.
 This is FALSE!
 After the parasites eat, they drop off into your sand bed to encrust in a shell to multiply!
 After hundreds / thousands more are born, they are released into your tank looking for food….YOUR FISH!

-I KNOW what you need to do.
+I KNOW what you need to do to get the ich parasite and marine velvet out of your saltwater aquarium forever!
 I know what has worked for me and many others I’ve helped.
 It’s a rock solid solution.
 Read on.

 Saltwater ich and marine velvet and oodinium is a parasite not a disease.
 It must be removed permanently from your aquarium.
 Feeding your fish well is not enough.
 I wanted to share what I have learned about ich and marine velvet to help your fish and aquarium stay healthy.
 I put a lot of research and time into my book and it works!
 I have cured many saltwater aquariums using these easy-to-follow steps.
 You will be very happy and your fish will thrive!